My Goal with Every Client is to Provide Unsurpassed Service & Expert Knowledge When Buying Real Estate in Park City and Deer Valley.

 A Seller’s Agent acts solely on behalf of the seller and owes duties to the seller which include the utmost good faith, loyalty, and fidelity.
 The agent will negotiate on behalf of and act as an advocate for the seller.
 The seller is legally responsible for the actions of the agent when that agent is acting within the scope of the agency.
 The agent must disclose to buyers or tenants all adverse material facts about the property known by the agent.
 A separate written listing agreement is required which sets forth the duties and obligations of the parties.

-A Transaction Broker assists the buyer or seller or both throughout a real estate transaction with communication, advice, negotiation, contracting and closing without being an agent or advocate for any of the parties.
+A Transaction Broker assists the buyer or seller or both throughout a real estate transaction with communication, advice, negotiation, contracting, and closing without being an agent or advocate for any of the parties.
 A Transaction Broker does not owe the duties of a Buyer's Agent or Seller's Agent to either the buyer or the seller.
 However, a Transaction Broker does owe the parties a number of statutory obligations and responsibilities, including using reasonable skill and care in the performance of any oral or written agreements.
 A Transaction Broker must also make the same disclosures as agents about adverse material facts concerning a property or a buyer’s financial ability to perform the terms of a transaction.
 When representing a seller I require the buyer to either have a buyer's agent or to sign a form stating they are unrepresented.
 I do this because, from my understanding, 70% of all real estate lawsuits involve a Transaction Broker.

 Using an Agent to Purchase a Newly Built Home or Condo in Park City and Deer Valley:

 You might be asking - why should I use an Agent to purchase a new home?
-The advantages of having me help you purchase a new home are the same as those for purchasing a resale home.
+The advantages of having me help you purchase a new home are the same as those of purchasing a resale home.
 I can provide you with valuable insight into the market, find the perfect fit quickly, and provide you with expertise in contract writing, negotiation, and closing assistance.

 The builder has a professional real estate representative watching out for their interests and you deserve expertise representation watching out for your interests.

 Buying a new home is a little more difficult and time-consuming than buying a resale.
-Having spent years working with builders, I have built rapport with the builders and their agents that allow me to negotiate a better deal for you.
+Having spent years working with builders, I have built a rapport with the builders and their agents that allow me to negotiate a better deal for you.
 I can provide you with more information that the builder will supply regarding sold data, future development in the area that might affect your property's value, floor plans, and other options that might work well for you at a better value.

 I provide you guidance through the builder’s purchase contracts that tend to protect the builder rather than the buyer.
 It is very important that your interests be professionally represented when you are entering into a contract for a semi-custom or a build-to-suit home.
 These transactions are complex and the contract details must be exact in order to protect you and to ensure you get exactly the home you want!